yoho369/regime-integrated-asset-allocation/README.md

 The framework was tested using a walk-forward out-of-sample approach across a 12-asset global universe, applying a conservative 10 bps transaction fee to all rebalancing turns.

 ### Generating "Crisis Alpha" Post-2020
 During the low-volatility 2016-2019 window, the machine learning architectures closely mirrored passive baselines.
 However, following the shocks in 2020 and 2022, the macro landscape became more volatile.
-The regime framework thrived in this chaotic environment, executing timely capital rotations that generated sustained outperformance.
+The conviction probabilities indeed are more frequently in the 0.4-0.6 range, hinting at higher uncertainty predicted by the model.
+The filtering approach manages to adopt high-conviction signals for the portfolio, and execute timely and effective capital rotations that generate sustained outperformance.

 ### Net Performance Comparison
 The integration of the 10% Filtered ML signal delivered systematic out-of-sample improvements across portfolio architectures.